sogno-platform/cimgen/README.md

 # <img src="documentation/images/cimgen_logo.png" alt="CIMgen" width=120 />

+# CIMgen Go

-Python tool for code generation from CIM data model for several programming languages
+Rewrite of CIMgen in golang to generate code from the CIM data model for several programming languages.

-## Concept overview

 ![Overview CIMgen](documentation/images/CIMgen.svg)

 [Projects using CIMgen](documentation/CIMgenOverview.md)

+## Usage

+Ensure that GOPATH is set and included in your PATH.
+Then install the cimgen binary:

+    go install ./...

+Alternatively, you can run binaries directly:

+    gi run cmd/cimgen/main.go

+# CIMgen Python

+Python tool for code generation from CIM data model for several programming languages

 ## Usage